yousefelassal/quote-cron/README.md

 > Wishing to be friends is quick work, but friendship is a slow ripening fruit.

 > I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.

+> One machine can do the work of fifty ordinary men.
+No machine can do the work of one extraordinary man.